vinceniko/choropie/README.md

 ### Results:
 <img src="https://user-images.githubusercontent.com/30331170/33050018-b200156e-ce30-11e7-9ffa-b58885df2062.png" width="75%"/>

 By examining these results we can see that:
 1. California has had the most police killings.
 2. California has not had the highest per capita rate of police killings, with states such as New Mexico edging out ahead.
 3. In most states, the race with the most deaths were whites.
-4. Despite that more whites were killed in several states including: Oklahoma and Missiori, those states had more blacks killed when adjusted for population differences for each race.
+4. Despite that, in states such as Oklahoma and Missiori, more blacks were killed proportionally when adjusted for the population differences of each race.